-Massage has many benefits, but it's also a great tool to help promote well-being in Swimmers puppies while also stimulating the dog's nerves and muscles (13, 14).
-Massaging your puppy after a feed can also help the digestive process along and help to resolve problems like constipation and gas.
+Massaging your puppy after a feed can also help the digestive process along and help resolve problems like constipation and gas.

-Failing to clean up after your Swimmers pup immediately after their accident can cause infection as well as urine burns and painful sores.
+Failing to clean up immediately after your Swimmer pup's accident can cause infection, urine burns, and painful sores.

 8. Tickle or Otherwise Stimulate Your Puppy's Feet

 Tickling or touching your puppy's feet means that you are stimulating their nerves and creating a “nuisance” sensation that will cause them to kick.
 Kicking helps to stretch out the legs and build muscle, both extremely important things for Swimmer's puppies.

 Water therapy is recommended for Swimmer dogs that have developed a swimming reflex (this happens around 6 weeks old).
 Keeping the pup secured, submerge them in water up to their chin.